sxguan/llm-code-arch/README.md

 This project provides a web application that allows users to input a GitHub repository link and automatically generates architecture diagrams for the code project.
 Users can then continue chatting and asking questions about the codebase.

+## Features

+- **GitHub Repository Analysis**: Automatically clones and analyzes the structure of GitHub repositories
+- **Architecture Diagram Generation**: Creates visual diagrams showing the components and relationships in the codebase
+- **Interactive Q&A**: Chat with the LLM about the codebase to understand its architecture
+- **Web UI**: Simple and intuitive interface

 ## Project Structure

 The project consists of two main components: